 "In the name of God, amen, I, Robert Ibbotson, of Skirethorns, late of Hebden, in the parish of Linton, and county of York, yeoman, being in a weak disposition of health, but of sound and perfect memory, thanks be to the Almighty God for the same, do make and ordain this, my last Will and Testament, in the manner and for the following, etc."

 The charitable bequests included an annual gift to four poor widows of the township, and the establishment of an apprenticing charity.
 The interest on an investment of £40 was to help pay for the apprenticing of a boy or girl who bore the name of Ibbotson, or failing that, to any poor boy or girl from Hebden, and failing that, to any poor boy or girl from Grassington.
-According to Hammond, the £40 was invested in cattlegates (a cattlegate being the right to graze on cow on common land) in Cracoe.
+According to Hammond, the £40 was invested in cattlegates (a cattlegate being the right to graze a specified number of cattle on common land) in Cracoe.
 When the common lands in Cracoe were enclosed by Act of Parliament in 1788, the charity was awarded two plots of land totalling 7 acres, 2 roods and 10 perches in lieu of their grazing rights.
 After some parochial squabbles about the various village charities, there were some reallocations by the Charity Commissioners, and a field in Cracoe Raikes known as "Poor Grass" with an area of seven acres eight perches was assigned to the Apprenticing charity, with the proceeds being shared with the Grassington half of the charity.
 This was sold in 1943 (see below).

 During the last twenty years of the nineteenth century, the demand for the support of would-be apprentices died out.
 The Charity had a steady income of £5 5s a year from rental income, but no outgoings, and in 1887 a surplus of £110 9s 6p was invested in 3% consols.